xydxydxyd1/my-os/log.md

 a particular binary file.
 However, the layout of the binary file is not what I expected.
 The linker file `test.ld` indicates that the first memory location should be at 0x10000, but the binary clearly shows that there is no such offset.

+Evidently, this is because ELF uses virtual addresses.
+As a result, the offset of the first section is ignored by objcopy.
+This means that for my use case, this offset is quite literally useless.

+I just successfully loaded a register with some value.
+This confirms that the thing starts executing at address 0x0.